 "There are Nine leaders of Men who want power, and so each of those rings and the forging of them is not just like, 'Now the magic thing got made', but a story to be told.
 And I think there are other stories to be told as well, but certainly, we've kicked it off and next season is gonna go deeper into it."

-Charlie Vickers as Sauron in The Lord of the Rings: The Rings of Power
+The Lord of the Rings: The Rings of Power Season 2

 Meanwhile, where does Sauron fit into the next season now his ruse as Halbrand has been exposed to Galadriel?
+In the trailer, he is sporting a brand new, elf-like look, seemingly confirming his deceiving ways will continue in season 2.

 Actor Charlie Vickers told RadioTimes.com: "So I know where the next season is going.
-But obviously, I can't discuss that.'
+But obviously, I can't discuss that."

 However, he did tease of Sauron's relationship with Adar: "But it's certainly something that I was eager to discover and like things we've learned about as we've begun the second season, but there is a rich history there between the two of them.
 And I think that you see that in the sixth episode, you see that there's something complex and some kind of, you know, a long-standing relationship there.
 Which I think will be really interesting to watch unfold as the show goes on."

-Is there a trailer for The Rings of Power season 2?
+The Rings of Power season 2 trailer

 The Lord of the Rings: The Rings of Power season 1 is on Amazon Prime Video– you can sign up now for a free 30-day Prime Video trial.